Constitution, Bylaws and Code of Ethics

 - The President will supervise the other officers in the execution of their duties.
 The Board may assign other duties and responsibilities to the President by Board Resolution.

 - In the absence of the President the Vice-President will carry out the duties of the President.
-The Vice-President will carry out such other duties or responsibilities as may be assigned to him or her by Board Resolution.
+The Vice-President will carry out such other duties or responsibilities as may be assigned to them by Board Resolution.

 - The Board of Directors may appoint an Executive Director to perform duties and responsibilities as assigned by the Board of Directors.

-- The Board of Directors shall meet not less than quarterly.
+- The Board of Directors shall meet not less than four times per year, with a maximum time of 5 months between meetings.

 Committees and Sub-Committees